Relief International teams are racing to distribute critical health and hygiene items to hundreds of families devastated by Iran’s recent earthquake.

 The 7.3 magnitude earthquake rumbled through Iran’s border region with Iraq on November 12, 2017, hitting hardest in the western Kermanshah province.
 The quake left more than 538 people dead and nearly 8,000 injured.
 The cities of Sarpol-e-Zahab and Qasr-e Shirin bore the brunt of the damage with large-scale destruction of houses and other buildings.
 The quake reportedly destroyed half of all the schools in Sarpol-e-Zahab.

-From their base in northeastern Iraq, RI Iraq teams immediately headed to several areas of Sulimaneya province, where the earthquake's epicenter was located.
-In Iran, the Government of Iran and the Iranian Red Crescent Society are responding quickly and forcefully to the emergency.
-Relief International is an approved partner for emergency response efforts in Iran and stands ready to serve affected communities as the need arises.
+The Government of Iran and the Iranian Red Crescent Society responded quickly and forcefully to the emergency.
+Relief International is an approved partner for emergency response efforts in Iran and immediately prepared to serve affected communities as the need arose.

 RI assessment teams found many families in Kermanshah living in tents with dirt floors, which are extremely cold in the winter.
 To protect families from freezing temperatures, RI is distributing foam mats to 400 families across 15 villages in the region.
 Teams also are delivering face masks to people suffering asthma and other respiratory issues caused by the dangerous levels of dust and particles of rubble the earthquake kicked up.
 In addition, RI is providing cash assistance to 500 families in Kermanshah who lack the funds to purchase necessities like blankets, clothes, shoes and hygiene items.